kcp-dev/kcp/GOVERNANCE.md

 Time zones permitting, Maintainers are expected to participate in the public community call meeting.
-Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
-Such meetings should be scheduled by any Maintainer on receipt of a security issue or CoC report.
-All current Maintainers must be invited to such closed meetings, except for any Maintainer who is accused of a CoC violation.
+Maintainers will also have closed meetings in order to discuss security reports.
+Such meetings should be scheduled by any Maintainer on receipt of a security issue.
+All current Maintainers must be invited to such closed meetings.

 ## Code of Conduct